What is Order Management & How The Right System Can 10x Your Business

 Additionally, this software automates several necessary functions to improve your supply chain, including order routing, order splitting, bundling and kitting, inventory forecasting, reordering via automated purchase orders, and inventory management.
 The DOM system from Skubana simplifies stock replenishment by creating a central platform with a single viewpoint into each of your inventory items.
 With this platform, businesses can ensure current and future consumer demand is met, while also balancing the need for improved budget control, inventory levels, and back-office logistics.

-The following are three examples of how Skubana’s order management has helped companies scale up, cut costs, and streamline their supply chain at the same time.
+The following are three examples of how Skubana’s order management has helped companies scale up, cut costs, and overcome supply chain challenges at the same time.

 1. Vincero increased business efficiency with automation